-Front End or Chameleon Display - Everything displayed in the Panel "Front End" is copied to the "Chameleon Display".
-It is only possible to mirror a local Panel "Front End" with a Chameleon Display.
-Every key press action is made as if the input was actually occurring on the connected panel "Front End".
-This solution is normally used on a single panel, not on networked panels.
+Chameleon Display (panel repeater) - Everything displayed in the OCTO+ "Front End" is also displayed to the "Chameleon Display".
+Every key press action is made as if the input was actually occurring on the connected "Front End" panel.
+This is not a network panel and is used to add one extra Display to a specific panel.
+It mimics the connected panel.
+It has no network capabilities.

 Chameleon Repeater (system repeater) - In a Chameleon Network, the CHAMELEON REPEATER is used as a "System Repeater".
-It works as an addressed networked panel (without loops) and has the ability to process and register(log) all "system info".
-Everything that is displayed in any networked system panel, with the exception of zonal LEDs, will also be displayed on the Repeater Panel.
+It works as a networked panel (but without loops connected) and has the ability to process and register all "system info" (it has a dedicated event log).
+Everything that is displayed in any networked panel, with the exception of zonal LEDs, will be displayed on the Repeater Panel.
+This is a full feature network panel.
+It occupies an address on the network and can be interleaved with the communication closed loop, since it has network capabilities.